ekondur/AI-Studio/README.md

 ![image](https://user-images.githubusercontent.com/4971326/232883443-de21b5c2-3415-4f5b-bed9-49077bf7732c.png)

 ### Add Comments:
-Select the lines of code you want to comment, right click, and click "AI Studio / **Add Comments**".
+Select the lines of code you want to comment on, right-click, and click "AI Studio / **Add Comments**".

 Returns the selected code with detailed comments.

 ![image](https://user-images.githubusercontent.com/4971326/232887104-8778b163-6cbf-4dcb-a12b-caa6ba266565.png)

 ### Refactor:
-Select all method, right click, and click "AI Studio / **Refactor**".
+Select the whole method, right-click, and click "AI Studio / **Refactor**".

 The refactored result:

 ![image](https://user-images.githubusercontent.com/4971326/232884573-c8f18fc5-3564-4d8d-ad3a-742b85142b36.png)

 ### Add Summary:
-Select the all method or just the first line of the method, right click, and click "AI Studio / **Add Summary**".
+Select the whole method or just the first line of the method, right-click, and click "AI Studio / **Add Summary**".

 Gives a very detailed and logical result:

 ![image](https://user-images.githubusercontent.com/4971326/232885737-84f7befa-1cad-4ff7-ba10-4b84f659b2fc.png)

 ### Explain:
-Select the lines of code you want to explain, right click, and click "AI Studio / **Explain**".
+Select the lines of code you want to explain, right-click, and click "AI Studio / **Explain**".

 Shows a popup that includes explanations of the selected code:

 ![image](https://user-images.githubusercontent.com/4971326/232888457-c12651dd-abcf-48f1-a0a5-578aaacfff06.png)

 #### Customizable Commands
-- AI studio is a flexible tool that allows you to customize the all commands.
-Go to *Tools/Options/AI Studioo/Commands*,
+- AI studio is a flexible tool that allows you to customize all commands.
+Go to *Tools/Options/AI Studio/Commands*,
 - Write something to help chatGPT about the behaviors of the commands.

 ![image](https://user-images.githubusercontent.com/4971326/232889800-d62af5ec-8c41-4fa2-a81e-a6ee84bdf61a.png)